Refrigerant: Phase-down of HFCs (climate-change mitigation)

 From 2011, the European Union started to phase out refrigerants with a 100-year GWP above 150 in automotive air conditioning.
-The phase out included the refrigerant HFC-134a (R-134a), which has a 100-year GWP of 1530.
+The phase out included the refrigerant HFC-134a (R-134a), which has a 100-year GWP of 1,530.
 In the same year, the US EPA decided in favor of the ozone- and climate-safe refrigerant HFO-1234yf (R-1234yf) for US-manufactured vehicles.
 These regulatory decisions aligned with the opinion of the auto industry, which in 2010 had recommended R-1234yf for automotive air conditioning.

-The lower GWP of R-1234yf relative to R-134a is primarily due to its very short atmospheric lifetime12 days vs. 13.5 years.
-Both molecules contain carbon-fluorine bonds that absorb thermal radiation, but the carbon double bond in R-1234yf enables its rapid decomposition to trifluoroacetic acid.
+The lower GWP of R-1234yf relative to R-134a is primarily due to its very short atmospheric lifetime—12 days versus 13.5 years.
+Both molecules contain carbon-fluorine bonds that absorb thermal radiation, but the carbon double bond in R-1234yf enables its rapid decomposition to trifluoroacetic acid (TFA).
+Both R-1234yf and TFA meet the OECD definition of PFAS, and they were included in a PFAS restriction proposal published by the European Chemicals Agency in February 2023.

 The Kigali Amendment to the Montreal Protocol was adopted in 2016.
 This international agreement implemented a gradual reduction in the consumption and production of HFCs.
-In 2019, the UNEP published new voluntary guidelines for air conditions and refrigerators.
+In 2019, the UNEP published new voluntary guidelines for air conditioners and refrigerators.

 At that time, researchers estimated that CFCs, HCFCs, and HFCs were responsible for about 10% of direct radiative forcing from all long-lived anthropogenic greenhouse gases.